Pat paints a positive picture of visual arts training since CQU merger with TAFE

 “It is a challenge doing justice to this precept, but it is important to our philosophical approach.
 Potentially, it is what separates us from other institutions, with some focusing on the use of traditional media, whilst others focus on the use of new media and related methods.
 I’m convinced that the balanced approach will increasingly become the norm.”

-Looking back over the years since the merger Mr Connor said he was still enamoured by his role and the successes of his students.
+Looking back over the years since the merger, Mr Connor said he was still enamoured by his role and the successes of his students.

-“I love it when students come back to visit us in the studios and note that the world is bigger to them, more brilliant, more colourful as a result of studying visual arts with us.
+“I love it when students come back to visit us in the studios and note that the world is bigger to them, more brilliant, and more colourful as a result of studying visual arts with us.
 I get this.
 Even though I wear glasses, I see the world better thanks to studying the visual arts – and it is indeed brilliant,” he said.

 “This response does not point to vocational outcomes but acknowledges the transformative nature of education.
 CQU Visual Art graduates have started and owned their own galleries, become successful artists in their own right, developed long-lived artist collectives, completed higher degrees, worked in impactful roles in arts infrastructure and administration.
 I love seeing all graduates achieve in their own way.